 You must complete all of these events in under 50 minutes.

 Scoring the ACFT test

-Scoring for the ACFT may change depending on your occupational specialty.
+In addition to assessing fitness by gender and age, scoring for the ACFT may change depending on your occupational specialty.
 If you are in a more physically demanding job, you may see tougher minimums.
 Check with your unit for the requirements you must meet.